-Well before the pandemic, economic insecurity was a common experience for many U.S. families.
+A growing share of U.S. families face economic insecurity.
 While many families experience financial precarity, it does not occur evenly.
-Women—especially Black, Latina, and Native women, women with disabilities, and immigrant women—and LGBTQ+ individuals have long been disproportionately likely to experience poverty and hardship.
+Women—especially Black, Latina, and Native women; women with disabilities; and immigrant women—and LGBTQIA+ individuals have long been disproportionately likely to experience poverty and hardship.
 These disparities are grounded in gender, racial, and other forms of discrimination across education, housing, health care, employment, tax, and other economic systems.
-During the pandemic, unsurprisingly, women of color and families with children disproportionately experienced health and economic hardship.
-And women of color have likewise lagged behind in the economic recovery.
+As pandemic-related benefits have expired, women of color have struggled with high household costs, an uneven economic recovery, and the continued, persistent lack of adequate public investment in caregiving and other supports.

 This issue brief highlights participation and anti-poverty impacts of key programs that boost nutrition, incomes, and housing affordability.